vfarcic/docker-flow/README.md

 The latest release can be found [here](https://github.com/vfarcic/docker-flow/releases/latest).

-> For a detailed explanation of features, walkthrough, and examples, please read the **[TODO](TODO)* article.
+> For a detailed explanation of features, walkthrough, and examples, please read the **[Docker Flow: Walkthrough](https://technologyconversations.com/2016/04/18/docker-flow/)** article.

 Examples
 --------

 The examples that follow will use [Docker Machine](https://www.docker.com/products/docker-machine) to simulate a [Docker Swarm](https://www.docker.com/products/docker-swarm) cluster.
 That does not mean that the usage of **Docker Flow** is limited to either of those two.
 You can use it with a single [Docker Engine](https://www.docker.com/products/docker-engine) or a Swarm cluster set up in any other way.

 Please note that the examples presented below have been tested on OS X and Linux.
-In case you are a Windows user, you might want to explore the OS agnostic examples provided in the [TODO](TODO) article.
+In case you are a Windows user, you might want to explore the OS agnostic examples provided in the **[Docker Flow: Walkthrough](https://technologyconversations.com/2016/04/18/docker-flow/)** article.

 ### Setting it up